 - Mould, asbestos, and fungi coverage.
 Demolition operations are particularly vulnerable to the accidental spreading of asbestos.

 Contractors Pollution Liability is an insurance solution specifically for contractors on a practice, project, or excess basis.
-As a result, this coverage can be obtained for direct damage or third party environmental damage.
+As a result, this coverage can be obtained for direct damage or third-party environmental damage.
 Additionally, you can buy it to cover clean up from pollution conditions resulting from the performance of work.

-Even if you’re not in the construction or manufacturing industries, pollution liability coverage may come in handy.
-If you’re a commercial property owner of land that might be environmentally risky (such as a gas station or near old railroad tracks), or near “sensitive environmental receptors” (such as rivers or wetlands), conduct an environmental site assessment and provide it to your insurer to customize your coverage.
+Even if you’re not in the construction or manufacturing industries, Pollution Liability coverage may come in handy.
+You should conduct an environmental site assessment and provide it to your insurer to customize your coverage if:

 - You may have an operation that seems to have “low-key” face risks.
-Bakeries and fast food restaurants that have tanks of vegetable oil on-site need to have plans in place to contain and safely remove the oil and avoid spills.
+Bakeries and fast food restaurants that have tanks of vegetable oil on-site need to have plans in place to contain, and safely remove, the oil to avoid spills.

-The key to avoiding unnecessary costs and unintentionally harming the environment is to work with an isure broker.
+The key to avoiding unnecessary costs and harm to the environment is to work with an isure broker.
 We can help you identify and understand your specific risks to find appropriate coverage solutions.
 Contact us at isure to discuss your CGL and Pollution Liability coverage today.
 At isure, our brokers understand the risks that come along with your trade and can tailor your PLI for better coverage.
 If you’re interested to learn more about isure’s unique suit of insurance solutions for contractor and builders, click here.